jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 By ignoring the rules, Neo learns many new abilities like jumping high, moving fast, and soon even how to dodge bullets.

-All because he questions the rules.

-<div class="tenor-gif-embed" data-postid="4621909" data-share-method="host" data-width="100%" data-aspect-ratio="2.4057971014492754"><a href="https://tenor.com/view/the-matrix-neo-keanu-reeves-morpheus-laurence-fishburne-gif-4621909">The Matrix Neo GIF</a> from <a href="https://tenor.com/search/thematrix-gifs">Thematrix GIFs</a></div><script type="text/javascript" async src="https://tenor.com/embed.js"></script>

 Neo soon gets noticed by the enforcers.
 The "Agents" who seek out rulebreakers and punish them with their powers of inhuman strength, speed, and loyalty of the people still stuck in the matrix.
 Neo counters by mastering more levers of power such as guns, explosions, and helicopters.

 Neo wins.
-Because while the Agents are powerful because they master the rules of the ruling philosophy, they are also bound by their own rulebook.
-Neo is making a new way of life, and is free to expand his horizons.
+Because knowing the rules makes Agents powerful, but also limits them as well.
+Since, Neo is making a new way of life, and is free to expand his horizons.
 Neo becomes so free, he can fully "decode the Matrix".

 As Frederick Douglass would agree, freedom of thought is the greatest power of all.

-<div style="width:100%;height:0;padding-bottom:71%;position:relative;"><iframe src="https://giphy.com/embed/fV0oSDsZ4UgdW" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/the-matrix-neo-thomas-anderson-fV0oSDsZ4UgdW">via GIPHY</a></p>

 After Neo defeats Agent Smith, he calls the machine's bosses and says: